-- No more than 20 pages and no fewer than 10 pages, excluding title page, figures and tables.
-Anything beyond 20 pages will not be considered. - The paper must contain at least 2000 words to satisfy the Gordon rule. - Single spaced, Times New Roman 12 point or Calibri 12 point or Arial 11 point or Cambria 11point font. - 1 inch margins - Each paper shall have a minimum of 5 references from peer-reviewed journal publications. - Each paper must have at least six tables and figures (any combination).
+- The paper must contain at least 2000 words to satisfy the UF Writing Requirement. - Single spaced, Times New Roman 12 point or Calibri 12 point or Arial 11 point or Cambria 11 point font. - 1 inch margins - Each paper shall have a minimum of 5 references from peer-reviewed journal publications. - Each paper must have at least five tables and figures (any combination).
 These can be generated by you, or from your references.
+Place the figures and tables at the end of the document, not within the text portion.
+Figures and tables do not count toward the word count.